 Most manufacturers in the automobile industry may produce spare parts in bulk and ship them all across the globe.
 However, these parts don’t get used for months, or even years sometimes.
 On the other hand, many times customers may still have to wait for weeks for a certain spare part to arrive from a central silo.
 This process is thus extremely tedious and inconvenient.
 However, 3D printing is gradually bringing a change for the good.

-Case in point is Daimler…one of the world’s largest truck manufacturers is also one of the first to use 3D printing in automotive manufacturing.
-Rather than manufacturing the parts in bulk the company is using 3D printers to produce them on-demand.
+A case in point is Daimler, one of the world’s largest truck manufacturers is also one of the first to use 3D printing in automotive manufacturing.
+Rather than manufacturing the parts in bulk, the company is using 3D printers to produce them on-demand.
 This has enabled the company to reduce logistics and warehouse costs, and not to mention make it a lot more convenient for their customers to get the spare parts they want when they want.
 The 3D printers used by Daimler use lasers to melt glass, metals, and even ceramics to print the required automobile components on the go.

 Apart from Daimler Audi, BMW, and Volkswagen are also working on the on-demand production model, which only goes to show how good an idea it is.

 Relevance of Additive Manufacturing to Singapore

 Over the years, escalating labour costs have led local manufacturers to relocate to cheaper alternatives like Malaysia & Vietnam.
 With the dearth of affordable manual workers in Singapore, manufactures have to bear high costs and struggle with retaining the workers.
 However, Additive manufacturing can overcome this problem to a great extent.